gsoft-inc/wl-web-configs/docs/eslint/setup-polyrepo.md

 ## 6. Custom configuration

 New projects shouldn't have to customize the default configurations offered by this library.
-However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations, remember, **no locked in** :heart:
+However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations, remember, **no locked in** :heart::v:

 ## 7. Try it :rocket:

-Open a Javascript file, type invalid code (e.g. `var x = 0;`) then save.
+Open a JavaScript file, type invalid code (e.g. `var x = 0;`) then save.
 Open a terminal at the root of the solution and execute the CLI script added earlier:

 +++ pnpm
 ```bash